crystalcrag/MCEdit2/README.md

 # Supported features

-*Note*: not everything in this list is currently implemented, but this is what is planned.

 * **Voxel editing**: remove/add block one by one or affect whole region at once.
 Most of the 252 block types of Minecraft 1.12 are implemented.
 * **Sub-block precision**: can generate voxel of less than one full block (ie: vertical/horizontal slab), works like the chisel tool of TerraFirmaCraft.
 * **Dynamic lighting**: SkyLight and BlockLight tables update according to block properties (absortion and emission).